openbermuda/karmapi/docs/transport.rst

 Experiment with winter routes which take advantage of snow and ice.

 Dual: bike/ski routes?
-At least one should be good.
+At least one should be good, whatever the weather.

+Some days, you should just stay home and shovel.